-DefaultValueAssignments is a sequence of default property value assignments corresponding to those generated for a regular function declaration, as described in section 6.5.
+DefaultValueAssignments is a sequence of default property value assignments corresponding to those generated for a regular function declaration, as described in section 6.6.

-ParameterPropertyAssignments is a sequence of assignments, one for each parameter property declaration in the constructor, in order they are declared, of the form this.<ParameterName> = <ParameterName>;

-where ParameterName is the name of a parameter property.
+ParameterPropertyAssignments is a sequence of assignments, one for each parameter property declaration in the constructor, in order they are declared, of the form where ParameterName is the name of a parameter property.